z750sasr/epomaker-he30-alternate-web-driver/README.md

 Use it to change key mappings, Hall-effect settings, lighting, profiles, macros, and other keyboard options directly from your browser.
 Nothing needs to be installed, and your keyboard data stays on your computer.

-> [!WARNING]
->
-> ## Lighting Settings Are Still Under Development
->
-> LED-related settings are currently still under development.
-The **Lighting** tab may be buggy, and some controls may not work as expected.
->
-> Export a configuration backup before changing lighting settings.
-Avoid disconnecting the keyboard while changes are being applied.

 > [!IMPORTANT]
 > Firmware updates and bootloader flashing are not supported.